naonori/hitomi/README.md

     $WORK> ls
     $WORK> analysis/ cosmo/ covariance/ data/ figure/ measurement/ model/

+### Note

-We have assumed that users do not have an external network, so all libraries are installed from the source files.
+1. We have assumed that users do not have an external network, so all libraries are installed from the source files.
 However, if users have access to an external network, it will be easier to build the environment.
-In that case, the text written in "install.sh" can help users install the above 14 libraries in their environment.
+In that case, please refer to the text written in "install.sh" to install the above 14 libraries in the user's environment.

+2. If users have already installed some of the above libraries (e.g., `fftw3`, `gsl`, `astropy`, etc.) in their environment, they do not need to re-install them in `$WORK/cosmo`.

+3. Users just need to specify where to install `fftw` and `gsl` in the user's environment in `hitomi/src/hitomi_measurement/Makefile` and hitomi/src/hitomi_theory/setup.py`.

 ## [1] Data